REBELinBLUE/deployer/CONTRIBUTING.md

 You should make use of the [.editorconfig](/.editorconfig) file found within the root of the repository.
 It'll make sure that your editor is setup with the same file settings.

+## Requirements

+Along with the standard requirements, development also requires the following

+- gulp
+- bower

 ## Development environment

-The project includes a Vagrantfile for running deployer, it uses laravel/homestead.
-The VM uses the domain deploy.app and the IP address 192.168.10.10 so you will need to add them to your /etc/hosts file
+The project includes a [Vagrantfile](/Vagrantfile) for running deployer, it uses laravel/homestead.
+The VM uses the domain `deploy.app` and the IP address `192.168.10.10` so you will need to add them to your `/etc/hosts` file

 Once you have started the VM you will need to run the following commands